stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

 $ rclone --help
 ```

+This [tutorial][url_rclone_tutorial] provides an example of tranferring files between
+Google Drive and Oak storage.

 The Globus CLI (see above) can also be used to copy files from Sherlock to
 Stanford's Google Drive.